pragmaticsc/ruby_md_ssg_example/requirements/architecture.md

-# Static Ruby
+# Ruby MD SSG

 ## Overview
-Static Ruby is a minimal Static Site Generator based off of markdown files.
+Ruby MD SSG is a minimal static site generator based off of markdown files.

 ## Dependencies
 This project should have minimal dependencies.
 No package.json or javascript package manager should be necessary.